The western half of the United States always gets all the praise for having some of America's best national parks.

 Adventuring through the dark halls of Mammoth Cave, visitors will come across cave features like stalactites, stalagmites, evaporites, helictites, gypsum formations, travertine dams, and more.
-Mammoth Cave National Park is a remarkable East Coast National Park that does not fail to impress all who explore it.
+Mammoth Cave National Park is one of the remarkable East Coast national parks that does not fail to impress all who explore it.

 Best Things To Do in Mammoth Cave

 1. Historic Tour

 At the top of the list of best activities to do in Mammoth Cave National Park is to tour Mammoth Cave.
 One of the best-rated tours to take through the cave is the Historic Tour.

 Mammoth Cave has been subjected to many different uses throughout the years because of its sheer size.
 This tour takes visitors through the story of the cave and the many beauties hidden inside the cave's darkness.
 The Historic Tour is the best ranger-led overview of the cave.
 This tour does fill up quickly, so be sure to book tickets as soon as possible.

 2. River Styx Spring